 Day 30 is the cohort settle.
 22 of the 27 renew at their first monthly bill.
 That is an 81 percent month-one retention rate, directly above the 60 to 80 percent SaaS benchmark that Tomasz Tunguz publishes for early-stage subscription products (source: tomtunguz.com).

 Day 60 is when the stack begins.
 The surviving 22 pay again, and a fresh cohort of roughly 30 new subs layers on from the next 13-day sprint.
 MRR is no longer $1,290.
-It moves past $2,600 and the cost-per-new-sub line starts trending down against a flat operator budget.
+It moves past an estimated $2,600 and the cost-per-new-sub line starts trending down against a flat operator budget.

 Day 90 is when the curve starts.
 Three stacked cohorts, two paying bills, one new.
-Assuming the 83 percent retention curve holds and each sprint lands a comparable cohort, MRR breaks $3,300 without any additional ad spend.
+Assuming the 83 percent retention curve holds and each sprint lands a comparable cohort, MRR breaks an estimated $3,300 without any additional ad spend.
 By month six the same engine is running on five stacked cohorts, and the effective cost per retained subscriber is under $35.

 This is why we underwrite clipping engagements against month-six MRR, not month-one revenue.
 Paying for the acquisition engine is only the first half of the math.
 The retention curve is the other half.